yanghengtang/tp/docs/UserGuide.md

 ### Deleting an appointment : `delete_a`

-Deletes the specified appointment from the system.
+Allows you to delete the specified appointment from the system.

 Format: `delete_a INDEX`